-There are two cruciate ligaments and two collateral ligaments in each of your knees.
+There are four major ligaments in your knee that give it structure and stability: two cruciate ligaments and two collateral ligaments in each of your knees.

 Anterior Cruciate Ligament (ACL) Injuries